orendain/DemeoMods/README.md

 General Mod changes
 ===================

-- If the you are disconnected while hosting you can resume the ruleset by reconnecting and having others leave and come back to make you host again!
+- If the you're disconnected you can resume the ruleset by reconnecting, then having others leave and come back to make you host again!
 - Colorized text display of advanced stats when picking up player pieces.
 Works when NOT hosting games also!
 (PCVR/VR ONLY)